Shogunkayo/PES_Notes/Computer Networks/101-Network Edge.md

 - A distributed multiple access protocol is needed to coordinate transmissions and avoid collisions in the upstream channel

 ### Fiber To The Home (FTTH)
-- Provides an optical fiber path from the CO directly to the home
+- Provides an optical fiber path from the CO (central office) directly to the home
 - Faster than the above two access methods
 - Two types : Active Optical Networks and Passive Optical Networks

-FFTH using PON:
+FFTH using PON (passive optical networks):
 ![[ftth.png]]
 - ![ftth.png](https://github.com/Shogunkayo/PES_Notes/blob/main/Computer%20Networks/Images/ftth.png)
 - Each home has an Optical Network Terminator which is connected by dedicated optical fiber to a neighbourhood splitter
 - The splitter connects multiple homes to a single shared optical fiber which is connected to an Optical Line Terminator

 ## Types of Networks
-- SOHO - smallest network
+- SOHO (Small Office and Home Office) - smallest network
 - Different types of networks:
 	- Personal Area Network
 	- Local Area Network: Wired(Ethernet) or Wireless(Wifi)